 - 5.1.
 The Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB). - 5.2.
-The Emergency Medical Services Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Education Programs for the EMS Professions (CoAEMSP).
+The Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Education Programs for the EMS Professions (CoAEMSP).

 - 5.3.
 The Associate Degree Nursing Program is approved by North Carolina Board of Nursing. - 5.4.
-The Cosmetology Program is approved by the North Carolina Board of Cosmetic Art Examiners. - 5.5.
-The Nurse Aide I program is approved by the North Carolina Department of Health and Human Services Division of Health Services Regulation. - 5.6.
-The Nurse Aide II program is approved by North Carolina Board of Nursing. - 5.7.
+The Practical Nursing Program is approved by North Carolina Board of Nursing. - 5.5.
+The Cosmetology Program is approved by the North Carolina Board of Cosmetic Art Examiners. - 5.6.
+The Nurse Aide I program is approved by the North Carolina Department of Health and Human Services Division of Health Services Regulation. - 5.7.
+The Nurse Aide II program is approved by North Carolina Board of Nursing. - 5.8.
 The Federal Firearms License is approved and issued by the U.S. Department of Alcohol, Tobacco, and Firearms.

-Legal Citation: 1B 400.1 SBCCC
+Legal Citation: 1B SBCCC 400.1 (p.24)

-History: Effective January 1988; revised October 2001, January 2011, August 2021
+History: Effective January 1988; revised October 2001, January 2011, August 2021, December 2024